Teaching Assistant Level 2

 Purpose of the job:

-Rossington All Saints Academy are looking to appoint a Teaching Assistant Level 2 to join the academy in March 2020.
-You will work under the direct instruction of teacher/support staff, usually in a classroom with the teacher, to support access to learning for pupils and provide general support to the teacher in the management of pupils and the classroom.
+Willow Green Primary Academy are looking to appoint a Teaching Assistant Level 2 to join our academy in December 2021 or sooner if possible.
+You will work under the instruction/guidance of teaching/senior staff to undertake work/care/support programmes, to enable access to learning for pupils and to assist the teacher in the management of pupils and the classroom.
+Work may be carried out in the classroom or outside the main teaching area.

 Support the pupil by: